bitcoinwords/bitcoinwords.github.io/index.md

 ---
 title: "All signal, no noise.
-We're the best place to read about Bitcoin."
+The best place to read about Bitcoin."
 layout: splash
 permalink: /
 date: 2019-03-01